asiangoldfish/PiPlayer/README.md

 ## **How to Use**
 PiPlayer is currently in development, but there's nothing stopping you from trying out its not-so-broken features!

 1. The program is meant to run on a Raspberry Pi with a display.
 It's therefore advisable to test out its features on a Debian based Linux distribution.
-The programs *will* break if run on a Windows based system without WSL (Windows Subsystem for Linux).
+The programs may break if run on a Windows based system without WSL (Windows Subsystem for Linux).

 2. Install git:
 ```